vstiern/wsb-hype-alert/README.md

 # Don't Believe the Hype - r/wallstreetbets Ticker Alert

-This app collects and analyze data from the subreddit [www.reddit.com/r/wallstreetbets/](https://www.reddit.com/r/wallstreetbets/), an forum or subreddit on the social news website Reddit.
+This app collects and analyze data from the subreddit [www.reddit.com/r/wallstreetbets/](https://www.reddit.com/r/wallstreetbets/), a forum or subreddit on the social news website Reddit.
 The subreddit has gained a lot of popularity since the [GameStop short squeeze](https://en.wikipedia.org/wiki/GameStop_short_squeeze).
 Due to the forums ability to impact the market it could be of interest to know what finanical instruments, also known as tickers, is currently being discussed to anticipate increased volatility.

 The ticker hype aleart dashboard consist of several elements:

 * Data collection from [IEX Cloud API](https://iexcloud.io/) to get offical tickers.
-Using [IEX Cloud Python SDK](https://pypi.org/project/iexfinance/).
+Using the [IEX Cloud Python SDK](https://pypi.org/project/iexfinance/).
-* Data collection from [Reddit API](https://www.reddit.com/r/wallstreetbets/) get all tickers mentioned in comments.
-Using [PRAW: The Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/index.html)
+* Data collection from [Reddit API](https://www.reddit.com/r/wallstreetbets/) to get all tickers mentioned in comments.
+Using the [PRAW: The Python Reddit API Wrapper](https://praw.readthedocs.io/en/latest/index.html)
 * ETL process to filter out comments that contain offical tickers.
 * Sqlite3 to store all data.
 * Plotly Dash dashboard to show the most mentioned tickers.